vitusvictor/vitusvictor/README.md

 ### Hello, welcome
 💡 I'm Somtochukwu, a fullstack developer.
-I write Java (Springboot), Javascript (React) and Python.
-I occationally do Dart (Flutter).
+I write Java (Springboot), Javascript (React) and Python but occationally do Dart (Flutter).

+I am also versed in the use of a number of banking tools like IBM Integration Bus (IIB), Enterprise Service Bus (ESB), Extended Structured Query Language (ESQL) and SOAP technologies.

 🎯 I currentyly volunteer at <a href="https://www.linkedin.com/company/her-braces/" target="_blank">HerBraces</a>, where girls are taught to program.

 📈 I am open for new roles.

 📩 You may reach me at vitusvictor41@gmail.com.